-Building on the wildly popular 2022 Annual Meeting discussion that looked back at the evolution of the technology transfer profession, this year's panel looks into the future and how tech transfer meets the industry's growing expectations.
-The incorporation of contracting, corporate engagement and economic development responsibilities in the tech transfer office has had an impact on many offices.
-The panel explores how continued mission growth and increased federal expectations arising from the CHIPS and Science Act of 2022 will shape the future of academic tech transfer.
+Building on the wildly popular 2022 Annual Meeting discussion that looked back at the evolution of the technology transfer profession, this year's panel looks into the future and how tech transfer can meet the industry's growing expectations.
+The panel will also explore how continued mission growth and increased federal expectations arising from the CHIPS and Science Act of 2022 will shape the future of academic tech transfer.

 About the Speakers

-Chase Kasper [moderator] joined Clemson University in February 2019.
-He is the former Assistant Vice President for Research, Technology Transfer, and Corporate Engagement at the University of Southern Mississippi, where he on staff for 6 years.
+Chase Kasper [moderator] joined Clemson University in February 2019 as Senior Deputy Director of the Clemson University Research Foundation.
+He is the former Assistant Vice President for Research, Technology Transfer, and Corporate Engagement at the University of Southern Mississippi.

 During his tenure at the University of Southern Mississippi (USM), Kasper helped establish and grow the newly formed Office of Technology Development, which serves as the technology transfer arm for the university.
 He also managed corporate relations and served as the Facilities Security Officer and Senior Insider Threat Program Officer.
 Under his leadership, USM substantially increased the number of agreements negotiated and executed annually with the private sector.
 As part of the Research Enterprise team, he helped USM achieve its “R1: Doctoral Universities – Very high research activity” status in the prestigious Carnegie Classification of Institutions of Higher Education.
 He also led the “Research and Innovation” Subcommittee for the Governor’s Mississippi Defense Initiative.